 Posted on: novembre 7, 2015

-In order to ensure the safety of prostitutes in the Netherlands, the Dutch government has implemented several standardised laws throughout the years.
-With these rules the government believes that they make prostitution safer.
+In order to ensure the safety of prostitutes in Amsterdam, the Dutch government has implemented several standardised laws throughout the years.
+With these prostitution rules the government believes that they make prostitution safer.
 For the prostitutes in Amsterdam’s Red Light District it comes down to the following 10 safety measures.

 Prostitution is legal in the Netherlands and therefore the prostitutes have the right to be protected by the government.
 Although absolute safety is difficult to guarantee, the implementation of these safety measures for prostitutes demonstrate that the Red Light District has become a relatively safe area.
 Especially compared to other countries in the world.
 It’s not for nothing that Amsterdam has a lot of prostitutes from abroad.